kisslinux/kisslinux.github.io/site/pages/install.md

 **NOTE**: If using UEFI, the `efivars` filesystem may need to be mounted.
 See: [Mounting UEFI variables](/wiki/Mounting-UEFI-variables)

+**NOTE**: It is recommended to create /etc/fstab by UUID and additionally passing the PARTUUID to the kernel by adding GRUB_CMDLINE_LINUX_DEFAULT="rootroot=PARTUUID=$PARTUID_HERE" to /etc/default/grub

 ### Build and install grub

 ```